TUM-DSE/research-work-info/README.md

 Your thesis submission will proceed in the following four stages.

--  **Stage 1:** At least two weeks before the thesis submission deadline, please send a PDF copy of your thesis to your advisor and Prof. Bhatotia for their final feedback and approval.
+-  **Stage 1:** At least two weeks before the thesis submission deadline (15th of the final month), please send a PDF copy of your thesis to your advisor and Prof. Bhatotia for their final feedback and approval.

 - **Stage 2:** After approval from your advisor and Prof. Bhatotia, please submit the following: